 - Contact button.
 A business account provides a contact button, which lives in your account bio and provides information such as an email address, a phone number or a physical address.
 This information lends your business credibility and makes it easy for potential customers to reach out to you.

 - Links in Stories.
 If your business account has at least 10,000 followers, you have the option to add swipe-up links in your stories, which means any follower watching your Stories can swipe up to any link you provide, such as a link to your website, a product or a review.
 This makes it easier for you to direct followers to other sites, as opposed to directing them out of the Instagram Story to click a link in your bio.
-[Read related article: How to Use Instagram Stories for Business]
+[Read related article: 12 Reasons to Use Instagram for Your Business]

 - Instagram ads.
 A business account lets you create your own paid ads, which you can also track using Insights.
 An Instagram ad is a great way to increase brand awareness, extend your reach and target specific audiences.